-Eric O. Pempus, FAIA, Esq., NCARB has been a risk manager for more than 17 years with experience in architecture, engineering, law and professional liability insurance, with a unique and well-rounded background in the construction industry.
+Eric O. Pempus, is Risk Manager for Architects & Engineers at DesignPro Insurance Group.
+Mr. Pempus has been a risk manager for more than 18 years.
+He has experience in architecture, engineering, land use, law and professional liability insurance, and a unique and well-rounded background in the construction industry.
 Prior to risk management, he has 25 years of experience in the practice of architecture and engineering, and as an adjunct professor teaching professional practice courses at the undergraduate and graduate levels for the last 35 years.
 As a Fellow of the American Institute of Architects and AIA National Ethics Council 2021 Chair, he has demonstrated his impact on architectural profession.
-Eric is the chair of his city’s Board of Zoning & Building Appeals for over 20 years, and has presented numerous loss prevention and continuing educational programs to design professionals and students in various venues across the United States and Canada.
-He is licensed in architecture, law and property and casualty insurance.
+He has presented numerous loss prevention and continuing educational programs to design professionals in various venues across the United States and Canada.

 Richard J. Storrs